 How to Assemble the Crib:

-Always always always assemble your crib exactly according to the directions—it’s all about safety.
+Always always ALWAYS assemble your crib exactly according to the directions—it’s all about safety.
 If you have a newborn, assemble the crib with the mattress at the highest setting.
 This is so you don’t have to bend all the way down to pick up the baby.
 When your baby starts to move around or pull up, refer back to your directions to move the mattress down.
+If the instructions are unclear, ask your pediatrician since this can be affected by your baby’s height and weight.

 Dealing with Visible Hardware: